We are looking forward to a summer full of exploration and outdoor FUN and we are glad that your child with be joining us!

 A camper may be asked to leave camp (without a refund) if the director determines that the camper is compromising the safety of themselves or their group.
 This could include verbally threatening other group members or acts of aggression/violence such as hitting, kicking or biting.
 Also, if a camper repeatedly leaves the group unannounced and are unable to be kept safely supervised, they may be sent home without a refund.

 Boo-boos Happen Sometimes…

 Our camp staff is trained in First Aid and CPR, so they are ready to help keep your child safe at camp.
-Sometimes scrapes, cuts, bumps and bruises happen while we play and explore.
+Sometimes scrapes, cuts, bumps, and bruises happen while we play and explore.
 Every staff member has a first aid kit in the backpack and is ready to care for your camper as they need.
-For simple first aid injuries, like a band-aid fixes, we just take care of it and move on with the day.
+For simple first aid injuries, like a band-aid fix, we just take care of it and move on with the day.
 For any injury that requires a bit more attention, we will give you a call/text to let you know what is going on.
-We do stock a few children’s over-the counter medicines in the camp director’s first aid kit including Benadryl, Advil and Tylenol.
+We do stock a few children’s over-the-counter medicines in the camp director’s first aid kit including Benadryl, Advil, and Tylenol.
 The camp director will call you before giving these to your child.

 Itchy Things: Mosquitoes, Ticks, Poison Ivy & Chiggers